tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 The Upload Transfer Procedure can be used for either starting a new upload, or resuming an existing upload.
 A limited form of this procedure MAY be used by the client to start a new upload without the knowledge of server support.

 This procedure is designed to be compatible with a regular upload.
-Therefore all methods are allowed with the exception of `HEAD` and `DELETE`, and all response status codes are allowed.
+Therefore all methods are allowed with the exception of `GET`, `HEAD`, `DELETE`, and `OPTIONS`.
+And all response status codes are allowed.
 The client is RECOMMENDED to use `POST` request if not otherwise specified.

 The client MUST use the same method throughout an entire upload.
 The server SHOULD reject the attempt to resume an upload with a different method with `400 (Bad Request)` response.